Characterization of nuclear breakup as a function of hard-scattering kinematics using dijets measured by ATLAS in $p$+Pb collisions: Introduction

-The event activity bias creates non-trivial impediments in the search for signatures of jet quenching effects in small systems, like \pxA.
-Thus, it becomes a topic of great interest to extract the centrality dependence of hard process rates using observables that are less sensitive to these effects~\cite{Perepelitsa:2024eik}.
-One alternative approach is to select different centrality classes in \pxA\ events based on the number of spectator neutrons measured in the nucleus-going Zero-Degree Calorimeter (ZDC)~\cite{PERF-2007-01}.
-The ZDCs have been used as a way to select central events in searches for energy loss signatures, with the measurements in Refs.~\cite{ALICE:2017svf, ATLAS:2022iyq} motivated by the argument that this classification is less biased than the event activity-based selection method.
+The event activity bias, identified in jets, poses significant challenges in identifying jet quenching signatures in small systems like \pxA.
+Events with identical impact parameter but different proton configurations can end up in different centrality classes.
+Since any jet quenching signal in \pxPb\ collisions is small and the event activity bias can be larger, this ambiguity complicates the interpretation of event activity selected \pxPb\ measurements.
+Thus, it becomes a topic of great interest to extract the centrality dependence of hard process rates using observables that are less sensitive to initial-state effects~\cite{Perepelitsa:2024eik}.
+One alternative approach is to select different centrality classes in \pxA\ events based on the number of spectator neutrons measured at $|\eta|\gtrsim 8$ with a Zero-Degree Calorimeter (ZDC) instrumented in the nucleus-going direction~\cite{PERF-2007-01,Cortese_2019}.
+ZDCs have been used as a way to select central events in searches for energy loss signatures, with the measurements in Refs.~\cite{ALICE:2017svf, ATLAS:2022iyq} motivated by the argument that this classification is less biased than the event activity-based selection method.